 During the term of the Fellowship, recipients are expected to list their affiliation as an Energy Journalism Fellow at UT Austin for publications and speaking engagements.

 While the principal goal of the Fellowship is to serve as a sabbatical that provides recipients time to work on their writing project without the pressure of daily deadlines and other burdens, the Fellowship does require recipients to fulfill certain obligations.

-As a rough guideline, about one half-day each week will be dedicated for Energy Institute, School of Law and McCombs School of Business projects, with the remainder reserved for Fellows’ research and writing.
+As a rough guideline, about one half-day each week will be dedicated for Energy Institute and School of Law projects, with the remainder reserved for Fellows’ research and writing.

 Under the university’s application process for the 2017-18 Fellowship, candidates must:

 - Be recognized as a credentialed journalist with a solid body of published work in energy / environmental science;

 - Have up to 10 years’ experience working for a prominent regional, national or international news outlet;

 - Submit a detailed outline or treatment of a major work in the field of energy / environmental science, such as a book or screenplay;